flairNLP/flair/README.md

 Flair is:

+* **A powerful syntactic / semantic tagger.** Flair allows you to apply our state-of-the-art models for named entity recognition (NER), part-of-speech tagging (PoS) and chunking to your text.

 * **A word embedding library.** There are many different types of word embeddings out there, with wildly different properties.
 Flair packages many of them behind a simple interface, so you can mix and match embeddings for your experiments.
 In particular, you can try out our proposed *[contextual string embeddings](https://drive.google.com/file/d/17yVpFA7MmXaQFTe-HDpZuqw9fJlmzg56/view?usp=sharing)*, to build your own state-of-the-art NLP methods.

-* **A powerful syntactic / semantic tagger.** Flair allows you to apply our state-of-the-art models for named entity recognition (NER), part-of-speech tagging (PoS) and chunking to your text.
+* **A Pytorch NLP framework.** Our framework builds directly on Pytorch, making it easy to train your own models and experiment with new approaches using Flair embeddings and classes.

 Embedding your text for state-of-the-art NLP has never been easier.